roshanupreti/secure-file-sharing/README.md

 ## Modules

-- **Application Module**: The main module containing the Spring Boot application.
+- **Application Module**: The main module containing the Spring Boot application, including the service layer.
+- **Repository Module**: The repository module is responsible for maintaining database operations.
+- **Model Module**: This module contains POJO/entities.

 ## Getting Started